Ecotourism

 children of the community from begging.

-- Gain as much knowledge as you can about the all important
+as you can about the all important

 ecosystem wherever you travel to minimize your impact on the local